thersites-ac/hippokleides-glory-horse/README.md

     * handle error when user tries to delete a nonexistent clip
     * `DeleteClipCommand` has an unidentified bug (think this was AWS permissions)
     * update terraform/other infra files
-    * more tags to search by random:
+    * functional testing (set up another bot for this)
-        * username
+    * more tags for randomized selections
-        * misc tags
+    * random youtube playback (search and play back audio from first result) - Eli